Inspect network activity in Microsoft Edge DevTools

 To view the network activity that a page causes:

-Reload the page.
+Refresh the webpage.
 The Network panel logs all network activity in the Network Log.

 Each row of the Network Log represents a resource.
 By default the resources are listed chronologically.
 The top resource is usually the main HTML document.
 The bottom resource is whatever was requested last.